kriz17/Home-Depot-Product-Search-Relevance/README.md

 ### Files Details
 * The EDA_Featurization folder contains the Exploratory Data Analysis and with Featurization and some basic modelling.
 Here, mainly different techniques are explored to see which ones work and which dont.
-* The Main folder contains the contains the code for the whole project i.e. the code for the cleaning, featurization and final modeling part.
+* The 'Main' folder contains the code for the whole project i.e. the code for the cleaning, featurization and final modeling part.
 The main.ipynb notebook is the one with the full pipeline.
-* The Exntension folder contains the code for the whole extended search engine with the initial BM25 retrieval model.
+* The 'Extension' folder contains the code for the whole extended search engine with the initial BM25 retrieval model.

 ### Web Application Demo
 Find a demo of video of the web application here: https://www.youtube.com/watch?v=8Ygff8fEJzU